 \subsection{Relativistic aberration}

-The relativistic aberration of light is the {\it deformation} of the field of view of an observer moving with respect to what it observes; the apparent position of a body is shifted toward the direction of its movement.
-Suppose that we are looking at an object at a position $\bth_\obs=(\theta_\obs,\phi_\obs)$ in the sky.
-In the rest frame, the angle $\phi_\rest$ does not change, and $\theta_\rest$ transforms such that:
+The relativistic aberration of light is the deformation of an observer's field of view when moving relative to what it observes; the apparent position of a body shifts towards the direction of its movement.
+Suppose that we observe an object at a position $\bth_\obs=(\theta_\obs,\phi_\obs)$ in the sky.
+In the rest frame, the angle $\phi_\rest$ does not change, and $\theta_\rest$ transforms such that